pingel-org/axle/axle-docs/src/main/mdoc/appendix/RoadMap.md

 See [Release Notes](ReleaseNotes.md) for the record of previously released features.

 * gallery images should be same width
 * look for opportunities to use `mdoc:silent`

 * make dependencies clear in each section
 * rename "Spokes"
+* simplify "Installation"
 * more exposition for Architecture, FP, Scala, Cats
-* simplify "Installation"

 * copy some test cases to QuantumCircuits.md
-* Reorder Probability mdoc (Creation, Kolmogorov/Region, Sampler, Bayes, Monad)
-  * Footnotes (Giry, etc)

 * document Quantum Circuits

 * `laikaIncludeAPI := true` in `build.sbt`
 * look at more of [these options](https://planet42.github.io/Laika/0.18/03-preparing-content/03-theme-settings.html)

+* tweet / post

 * Meta tag with keywords: axle, scala, dsl, data, analysis, science, open-source, adam pingel
+* Timestamp / version to site footer
 * GitHub "Releases" in sidebar should show "latest"
-* Timestamp / version to site footer

 * update google analytics version

-* tweet / post

 ## 0.6.5